2017 Croatia Travel Tips. Croatia Packing List: What to Pack For Croatia

 - Ignore any stupid packing list advice that says to bring picnic baskets, sewing kits, mosquito repellent or coffee with you – you can either get it here, or you won’t need it.

 - Think about the weather.
 There are three different climates in Croatia, and as you drive over the Velebit mountain from the Adriatic coast the temps drop significantly in cooler months – and you have no sea breeze in the winter.
-As a general rule, the northern parts of Croatia have cold, and in parts snowy winters and moderately warm summers.
+As a general rule, the northern parts of Croatia are cold, and in parts snowy winters and moderately warm summers.
 More southerly portions of the country along the Adriatic coast have a Mediterranean climate with hot summers, cool winters, and otherwise pleasant temperatures year round.
 There are so many variances within that – so do find out before you come so you know what to pack.
 Also, keep in mind that we have four seasons – real seasons, not just two like in Australia.

 - Layers for cooler nights.
 The breeze off the ocean can cause temperatures in seaside cities to drop significant amounts later in the day, so it’s always a good idea to bring a sweater or two.